phanerka/link-stash/Lediting/How to-/preview your room in the game.md

 	- (not recommended) modify original game connections to make it accessible in game, and get there on your own

 # Setting up convenient environment
+If you're new to lediting, I'd advise to skip this entire section.
+It's rather for those who want to save time on repetitive tasks.
 ### Open the room on game launch
 > [!warning] Warning: value overriding
 > Rain Meadow mod overrides `start screen 0`.